Broken Tooth Abscess: Symptoms and Causes

 Dentists prefer to treat infections quickly.
 If your tooth abscess is large or involves the root, you may need an emergency root canal.
 During the root canal, the dentist cleans out the pulp of the tooth.
 The inside of the tooth and root get cleaned out to make sure all the infection is gone.
 You may need a second appointment to get the filling and crown.
 When there is a dental abscess, the dentist often prefers to make sure the infection is gone before adding a filling.

 It is important to pay attention to dental pain or sensitivity.
 An abscess may present with minimal pain in the early stages.
 Many people do not feel small cracks in their teeth, either.
-If you know your tooth is broken, pay attention to new symptoms or intensification of pain.
+If you know your tooth is broken, pay attention to tooth abscess symptoms or intensification of pain.
 Teeth with cracks or decay can become infected much easier than healthy teeth.
 Make an appointment with an Emergency Dentist to get started on treatment for your abscess.

 One of the best way to maintain your dental health is to visit your dentist in Houston regularly.
 Routine cleanings and exams help prevent gum disease, decay, and infections.
 Make an appointment with your dentist when you first notice pain, sensitivity, or swelling.
 It is important to get an abscess treated quickly to avoid a serious infection.
 You can prevent an abscess by getting cavities filled, treating gum disease, and repairing broken teeth.
 Cavities and cracks in the teeth leave room for bacteria to enter.
 A small cut in your gums can also allow bacteria to enter.
 This bacteria can lead to an infection.
 If the infection is in your tooth, you may feel pain in your tooth or jaw.
 You may even have headaches.
 A gum abscess is easier to see, as it causes a swollen, pus-filled spot on your gums.
 The infection can spread quickly when it is not treated.
 You may need to take antibiotics and have the abscess drained.
 A root canal is often necessary to remedy a tooth abscess.
 In severe cases, the dentist may perform an extraction.
 Advanced infections can move into your jaw bone.
 This results in bone damage that can take several months to heal.
 Although it is rare, a tooth abscess can cause sepsis.
 This is when the infection moves into your bloodstream.
 This can quickly become a fatal condition.
 Visit your dentist immediately when you experience pain so you can catch problems before they become dangerous.
 You can often get fast relief for a tooth or gum abscess.
+Dental abscess symptoms are easy to prevent.
+Make sure to visit the dentist regularly so we can help prevent dental problems.
+Book your appointment now.